AAFP Travel Guidelines for Award Recipients

 Hotel accommodations are reimbursed only as required to be at the designated venue to receive the award.

 Hotel accommodations should only be made for the time required to travel from and to his/her home to receive the award.
 The standard is typically 1-2 nights and should be used as the guide whenever possible.
 However, there will be situations when the 1-2 nights hotel accommodations will not be sufficient.
-Example: AAFP/BMS award recipients are honored at breakfast on the Friday morning during the Annual Scientific Assembly.
+Example: AAFP GME award recipients are honored at breakfast on the Thursday morning during the Family Medicine Experience (FMX).
 Typically, the recipients are accommodated for the night before breakfast and the night of the breakfast (2 nights).

 Additional nights lodging would be the financial responsibility for the award recipient.